-Ladvidina Montreal Protocol and its amendments for the year 2021.
-Environmental Information and Monitoring System for Waste Management for the year 2020.
-Right to development -Including a constitutional text that guarantees the right to development in accordance with the human rights standards and foundations contained in international human rights standards.
-Legislature -Continuing the efforts of the role of the Supreme National Committee for Sustainable Development for the purposes of implementing the sustainable development agenda, and aligning this with what is stated in the national documents. -The need to expedite updating and publishing the data on the website of the Department of Statistics for the national platform for sustainable development indications. -Finding or creating productive development projects, especially in poverty pockets and remote areas, to contribute to improving and driving
+amendments for

+the year 2021.

+·

+Environmental

+Information and

+Monitoring

+System for

+Waste

+Management

+for the year

+2020.

+-Including a

+Right to constitutional text that Legislature

+development guarantees the right to Degistature

+development

+development in

+accordance with the

+human rights standards

+and foundations

+contained in

+international human

+rights standards.

+-Continuing the efforts

+of the role of the

+Supreme National

+Sustainable

+Development for the

+purposes of

+implementing the

+sustainable

+development agenda,

+and aligning this with

+what is stated in the

+national documents.

+-The need to expedite

+updating and

+publishing the data on

+the website of the

+Department of

+Statistics for the

+national platform for

+sustainable

+development

+indications.

+-Finding or creating

+productive

+development projects,

+especially in poverty

+pockets and remote

+areas, to contribute to

+improving and driving

+economic growth.
+This

+reflects positively on

+1 i